siphonzama/WebTools/README.md

 Additionally, I realized that I should explore different ways to display lists of other tools.
 Instead of using ordered lists, I’m considering alternative formats.
 My goal is to create a system where, when a user selects a tool, it directs them to a separate page that provides a description of the tool, how it’s used, and its benefits.
 I also want to include a link to the tool on that secondary page.
 I need to work on figuring out how to implement this in the next few days.

 Furthermore, I reached out to several HTML, CSS, and JavaScript programmers for assistance.
 I hope they can help me better sort my code and guide me to keep it simple and manageable, making future updates to the website easier.

+**26/11/2024 to 28/11/2024**

+I have been focusing on improving my understanding of classes, styles, and selectors in coding.
+I realized that the initial approach I took for my code was too minimal and lacked customizability.
+This made it challenging to update and maintain the webpage in the future.
+I see now that my planning was inadequate, and I didn’t consider several key factors before creating the page.

+Going forward, I plan to rework my approach and adjust the code to make it easier to manage and update.
+This will also give me the opportunity to connect with more people and gather additional resources that will enhance my understanding of writing code in a way that is easy to read, comprehend, and update.
+In this process, I believe it is essential to invest my time and energy into engaging with others and improving my problem-solving approach.
+I tend to rush into solutions, but I need to take more time to evaluate the effectiveness of my solutions and whether they truly address the problem at hand.